Guide to the top OBD2 Scanners for Ford Focus

 - Find out why the check engine light is on by yourself!
 Read and clear diagnostic trouble codes (both generic and manufacturer specific), view freeze frame data, reset the Check Engine Light and view...

 - Access a whole new world of information about your vehicle directly on your phone, tablet or PC.
 View car performance, sensor data (Engine coolant & oil temperature, O2 Readings, Mass air flow, Speed,...

 The Veepeak Mini OBDII Scanner is one of the cheapest diagnostic tools that we found.
-At less than $$ bucks, this is a steal!
-But don’t less the price fool you.
+But don’t let the price fool you.
 This scanner is compatible with Apple/iOS and Android phones because it uses WiFi to connect to your phone.
 We love these small scanners.
 They are convenient and easily used to convert your smartphone to an invaluable vehicle repair tool!

 We plugged it in and fired up on Eddie’s iPhone 7s.
 The Veepeak Mini Scanner was able to read all the error codes that we diagnosed earlier.
 Our test car was now idling more erratically, and it even refused to start when the engine died.
 We started the car again and proceeded to read the error codes for a second time.
 TheVeepeak Mini OBD2 scanner simply works, and it is designed to be compatible to all OBD2 protocols including CAN-BUS.
 Make sure that you get the right app for your phone.
 For Android we suggest Torque (or Torque Pro).
 For Apple, Eddie has used BlueDriver (free) and Dash Command (paid).
 Try out the free apps, they might be enough for you.
 The paid apps do offer a lot more features and car information like manufacture specific codes… but we don’t want to get too off track on that!